 3. Muscle Growth

 In addition to aiding the speed of muscle recovery, CBD could also encourage muscle growth through acting as an anti-catabolic.
 Catabolic hormones are compounds that trigger the loss of muscle.
-Anti-catabolics reduce the production of these hormones, hence minimizing muscle loss.
-CBD can potentially act as an anti-catabolic through activating the endocannabinoid system.
+Anti-catabolic reduces the production of these hormones, hence minimizing muscle loss.
+CBD can potentially act as an anti-catabolic by activating the endocannabinoid system.
 Thus CBD could reduce muscle loss and, combined with the above recovery effect, could help muscles grow faster.

 4. Increase stamina

 In addition to muscle strength, athletes, particularly long-distance athletes, require endurance.
 Long-distance runners describe a “runner’s high”, often associated with a feeling of euphoria and the ability to run further distances and for a greater period of time.
 In fact, scientific research has shown that the endocannabinoid system plays a vital role in a runner’s high.
 Since CBD activates the endocannabinoid system, it could act to promote a runner’s high, thus increasing an athlete’s stamina.